grafana/k6-docs/src/data/markdown/docs/01 guides/05 Testing Guides/03 Load testing websites.md

 >
 > [Simple testing is better than no testing](https://k6.io/our-beliefs#simple-testing-is-better-than-no-testing)

 The first thing is to decide what to load test.
-On the one hand, you could evaluate which are the performance aspects that are most valuable to your business and has the most significant risks.
-On the other hand, you could identify what your users do regularly.
-Use your analytics tools to find the most frequent user journeys.
+On the one hand, you could test your **critical services**, the most valuable to your business, and have the most significant risks.
+On the other hand,  test the most **frequent user journeys**.

 With this information, it’s time to analyze the frequency of usage, business value, performance risks, and any other critical performance aspect of your organization to help you deciding what to load test first.